 1) Go to control panel.

-Press Windows Key with I ( WIN+I) or by using charm bar or else use these ways to reach control panel from this guide.
+On Windows 8.1 or 8, press Windows Key with I ( WIN+I) or by using charm bar or else use these ways to reach control panel from this guide.

 2) Click on Devices and Printers in Large or Small icons view of control panel.